egarbarino/safari_gke_2/lesson_3/README.md

 ## 3.2 Performing Rolling and Blue/Green Deployments

-Rolling and Blue/Green Deployments are release management strategies.
+Now, we will explore how Rolling and Blue/Green Deployments work.

 ## Performing Rolling and Blue/Green Deployments